Central High School (Brooksville, Florida)

-Central High School, or CHS, is a charter four-year high school located at 14075 Ken Austin Parkway in Brooksville, Florida, United States, which is north of Tampa.
+Central High School, or CHS, is a public four-year high school located at 14075 Ken Austin Parkway in Brooksville, Florida, United States, which is north of Tampa.
 The school currently has 1,610 students enrolled as of 2013.
 The school offers several Advanced Placement courses from the College Board and AICE courses from the University of Cambridge in England.

 Like other high schools in Hernando County, Central High School offers dual enrollment courses with nearby colleges and universities.
 Students can take college level coursework from the University of Florida, University of South Florida, and Pasco-Hernando Community College.